everoddandeven/monerod-gui/README.md

 - [ ] Option to download/use `cuprated` instead of `monerod`
 - [ ] Restricted RPC GUI mode
 - [ ] Light Wallet Server integration
+- [ ] Detect Whonix and use system proxy

 ## Getting Started